 This page displays information about a user's endpoints, listed by platform type.
-Endpoint categories include Shield, Mobile Device, and Cloud.
+Endpoint categories include Shielded, Mobile Device, and Cloud endpoints.

 - 1. In the left pane, click Populations > Users. - 2.
-Search or select a user name, then the Endpoints tab.
+Search or select a User Name, then the Endpoints tab.